 A collage-style was considered and then discarded right away as soon as we started to research and saw a million titles in the same vein.
 Then we went down a folksy illustrated/vintage path.
 There were some similar books in the film and we thought maybe we'd examine the theme through that lens.
 Ultimately it was limiting and perhaps too vintage for a sci-fi short.
 The pendulum then swung the other way and really went for the sci-fi angle and got these models of insects that we rendered out as wireframes and designed around that w/ the green grid.
 Ironically that direction felt too symbolically and thematically one dimensional.

 Eventually, we were inspired by the paintings of Charlotte Caron.
-We approached it in a completely digital in a collage type manner then used to simulate paint and added in brush strokes, smears, texture, and lighting for the final composite.
-The jar was rendered out of Cinema 4D and the same FX applied to stylize.
-Presented with these choices the directed went with the macro/textural route and gave us some refined direction to tune into their color palette.
+We approached it in a completely digital in a collage-type manner then used to simulate paint and added in brush strokes, smears, texture, and lighting for the final composite.
+The jar was rendered out of Cinema 4D and the same FX was applied to stylize.
+Presented with these choices the director went with the macro/textural route and gave us some refined direction to tune into their color palette.
 Dreamy pale greens, fleshy orange, and vibrant purples.
-We ended doing a few different title designs as well but ended with the final because it best represented the confinement and release.
-We're excited that it's going to submitted online festivals and soon everybody will have the chance to check out this cool and quirky film.
+We ended up doing a few different title designs as well but ended with the final because it best represented the confinement and release.
+We're excited that it's going to be submitted to online festivals and soon everybody will have the chance to check out this cool and quirky film.

 © Jerry Nelson 2021 | Attack Motion Design is a company registered and licensed in Chicago, IL USA.